-The description of such financing agreements in this Prospectus Supplement for Future Delivery Aircraft is based on the forms of such agreements prescribed by the Note Purchase Agreement.
-However, the terms of the financing agreements actually entered into for Future Delivery Aircraft may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
+The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
+However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
 Although such changes are permitted, under the Note Purchase Agreement the terms of such agreements must not vary the Required Terms.
-In addition, Continental will be obligated to certify to the Class C Trustee that any substantive modifications do not materially and adversely affect the Class C Certificateholders.
-Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms prescribed by the Note Purchase Agreement would not result in a withdrawal, suspension or downgrading of the ratings of the Class C Certificates.
+In addition, Continental will be obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
+Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement would not result in a withdrawal, suspension or downgrading of the ratings of any Class of Certificates.
 See "Description of the Certificates-Obligation to Purchase Equipment Notes".